 - Living in the United States or one of its territories

-- A United States citizen or green card holder
+- A United States citizen or a green card holder

 You also have to show that you are ready to maintain this employer-employee relationship once this person arrives in the United States.
 Your employee needs to meet educational requirements and show that they have the skills to do a particular job.
 There are specific prerequisites for each type of work visa, but we’ll get to more specifics about your options in a second.